wamp-proto/wamp-proto/spec/README.md

 2. If the string starts with a `\0` character, decode the rest (after the first character) using Base64 to a byte array
 3. Otherwise, return the Unicode string

+The appendix contains complete code examples in Python and JavaScript for conversion between MsgPack and JSON.

 ### Transport